-Based on projection, copatterns favours products over sum, which is why most of the motivating examples are based on streams.
-As soon as we have a choice, mutual recursion becomes hard to avoid.
-Thus equipped, we can build a Delay X value by stepping a computation which can choose either to deliver an X or to continue.
+Based on projection, copatterns favour products over sum, which is why most of the motivating examples are based on streams.
+As soon as we have a choice, mutual recursion becomes inevitable as we alternate between the projection and case analysis.
+However, thus equipped, we can build a Delay X value by stepping a computation which can choose either to deliver an X or to continue.